GloriaGio/vqa-stm32mp2/README.md

 The implemented models are based on the architectures proposed by [**Yu et al. (2017)**](https://openaccess.thecvf.com/content_iccv_2017/html/Yu_Multi-Modal_Factorized_Bilinear_ICCV_2017_paper.html): **MFB Baseline**, **MFB + Attention**, **MFB + CoAttention**

-The original architectures were modified to make them efficient on the STM32MP2 platform and leverage hardware acceleration (designed for forward CNNs):
+The original architectures were modified to run efficiently on the STM32MP2 platform, taking advantage of hardware acceleration (designed for forward CNNs):

 - **ResNet-152 → MobileNet V3 Large**
   - Lighter, optimized for edge devices.